On Seshadri constants of non-simple abelian varieties: Applications

 \begin{proposition} Let $(A,L)$ be a polarized abelian threefold.
 For any $a \in \bR_{>0}$, if there exist at least two abelian divisors in $\cD _{a}$, then there is at most only one curve in $\cC_{a}$ and it is an elliptic curve.
-Moreover, if one can take $a$ to be $3$, there exists exactly one curve in $\cC_{3}$.
-In particular, the curve is the unique Seshadri curve with respect to $L$. \end{proposition}
+Moreover, if one can take $a \ge ({\sqrt[3]{3})}^2$, there exists exactly one curve in $\cC_{a}$. \end{proposition}

 \begin{proof} Let $D_1$ and $D_2$ be different abelian divisors in $\cD _{a}$.
 Then $D_1 \cap D_2$ with induced reduced structure is a reduced algebraic group of dimension one.
 Hence the identity component is an elliptic curve.
 Therefore we obtain the assertion since any curve in $\cC_{a}$ is contained in the identity component of $D_1 \cap D_2$ by \pref{eq:containing}.
+For the latter part, it is sufficient to show $\cC_{a} \neq \emptyset$.
+However, this follows from \pref{lm:main2}. \end{proof}